Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Microsoft ClearScript.V8 was updated to version 5.5.4;
+   Microsoft ClearScript.V8 was updated to version 5.5.5.
-   2. Now requires .NET Framework 4.5 or higher;
-   3. Added a ability to interrupt execution of the script;
-   4. Added a ability to pre-compile scripts;
-   5. In configuration settings of the V8 JS engine became obsolete the `MaxExecutableSize` property and added two new properties:
-      `AwaitDebuggerAndPauseOnStart` (default `false`) and `EnableRemoteDebugging`
-      (default `false`).

    =============
    DOCUMENTATION